-You will also be required to upload your application materials: a supporting letter describing how you meet the selection criteria; a curriculum vitae; a full list of publications with your top three papers starred; and a statement of research interests including a plan for research to be undertaken during the Fellowship.
+You will also be required to upload the following via our e-recruitment system:

+- A supporting letter of no more than 2 pages describing how you meet the selection criteria: - A curriculum vitae of no more than 2 pages; - A full list of publications with your top 3 papers starred; - A statement of research interests including a plan for research to be undertaken during the Fellowship of no more than 3 pages.

 Your application will be judged solely on the basis of how you demonstrate that you meet the selection criteria stated in the job description.

-Applicants must indicate at the start of their supporting letter one research group which is closest to their work from the following: Mathematical Biology, Data Science, Mathematical and Computational Finance, Numerical Analysis and the Oxford Centre for Industrial and Applied Mathematics (OCIAM).
+Applicants must indicate at the start of their supporting letter one research group which is closest to their work from the following: Algebra, Combinatorics, Geometry, History of Mathematics, Logic, Number Theory, OxPDE, Functional Analysis, Stochastic Analysis, Topology.

-Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 168995.
+Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 175806.

-All applications must be received by 12.00 noon UK time on Wednesday 22 November 2023.
+All applications must be received by 12.00 noon UK time on Friday 22 November 2024.